 Dorianne Laux is a professor of English at NC State.
-Her sixth collection, Only As the Day is Long: New and Selected Poems, was named a finalist for the 2020 Pulitzer Prize for Poetry.
+Her sixth poetry collection, Only As the Day Is Long: New and Selected Poems, was named a finalist for the 2020 Pulitzer Prize for Poetry.
 Laux, who has received fellowships from the Guggenheim Foundation and the National Endowment for the Arts, was recently elected as a Chancellor of the Academy of American Poets.
 We caught up with Laux to learn more about her writing rituals and poetry inspiration.

 What kind of poems are featured in Only as the Day Is Long?